Phyllostachys aurea (golden bamboo)

 Properties infested with Phyllostachys running bamboos often have a stigmatized market value and are very hard to sell (Sutton, 2016).
 Eradication is difficult and results in expensive bamboo abatement measures including the repeat use of pesticides.

-A recent report of one bamboo eradication project at the historical Yorktown Battlefield is costing approximately $78,000 (Riddle, 2016).
+A recent report of one bamboo eradication project at the historical Yorktown Battlefield in Virginia, USA is costing approximately $78,000 (Riddle, 2016).

 Environmental ImpactTop of page

 Impact on Habitats

 Phyllostachys aurea is highly detrimental to the environment and can alter entire native ecosystems.
 Once established it can rapidly form very dense thickets that displace native plant species and create dense shade that makes it difficult for seedlings of native species to survive.
 Once established, it can be very difficult to eradicate.
 It poses a threat to many natural areas, including parks and conservation land (USDA-APHIS, 2012; EDDMapS, 2016).